Probing Primordial Black Hole Formation from Domain Wall Isocurvature Perturbations: Constraints and Implications: Density fluctuations from domain walls

-Simulations~\cite{Press:1989yh,Hiramatsu:2012sc,Lazanu:2015fua} indicate that the domain walls tend to merge with the neighboring ones in the evolution, resulting in a wall network with a small number of horizon-size walls.
+Simulations~\cite{Press:1989yh,Hiramatsu:2012sc,Lazanu:2015fua} indicate that the domain walls tend to merge with the neighboring ones in the evolution, resulting in a wall network with a small number of objects.
 For a model with a $Z_2$ symmetry, there eventually exists $N = 1$ domain wall that separates two domains~\cite{Press:1989yh}.
 For models with $\mathcal{N}\sim 10$ domains, one expects that $N\sim \mathcal{N}$ domain walls exist in the late stage of the network evolution.
-Therefore, once the domain walls contribute significantly to the total energy density, $f_w\sim 0.1$, the energy density perturbation due to the number density fluctuations of the domain wall can be remarkable.
+Therefore, once the domain walls contribute significantly to the total energy density, with \( f_w \sim 0.1 \), near the time of domain wall annihilation, the energy density perturbation arising from the number density fluctuations of the domain walls can become remarkable.